 BEST DOCUMENTARY FEATURE

 Writers: Michael Chandler, Mia Tate

 Producer: Tchavdar Georgiev

 An amateur photographer in Salt Lake City has been documenting the disappearing ways of life of Cuba’s Campesino farmers.
 This becomes an opportunity to forge friendships, capture dignity and sacrifice while introducing an unforgettable cast of characters.

 Cast: Milou van Duijnhoven

-To the 23 year old kickboxer Kim everything revolves around a strong exterior.
-She spends her days at a boxing gym with her trainer Tarik.
-And then she meets the attractive security guard Mo.
-A guy who notices her as a lady and confronts her with her inability to be vulnerable.
+To the 23-year-old kickboxer Kim everything revolves around a strong exterior.
+As a matter of fact, she spends her days at a boxing gym with her trainer Tarik.
+She eventually meets the attractive security guard Mo, who confronts her with her inability to be vulnerable.